wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

       In 2021–2022, COVID-19 created a compounding supply chain crisis.
 Global logistics disruptions drove imported coal prices to unsustainable levels while simultaneously making supply volumes unreliable.
 The plant faced a straightforward but urgent problem: <strong>the fuel it was built around was becoming too expensive and too unpredictable to continue relying on.</strong>
     </p>
     <p>
-      Locally available alternatives — mud press, bio-coal, Balochistan coal, shredded tires, coal tar — existed in abundance and at a fraction of the cost.
+      Locally available alternatives; mud press, bio-coal, Balochistan coal, shredded tires, coal tar, existed in abundance and at a fraction of the cost.
 The engineering challenge was that these fuels carry significantly higher impurity loads and inconsistent calorific values.
-In pyro-processing, fuel inconsistency translates directly into kiln temperature fluctuations, cyclone blockages from elevated ash content, and — most critically — C3S content variability in the clinker, which governs cement strength and market quality standards.
+In pyro-processing, fuel inconsistency translates directly into kiln temperature fluctuations, cyclone blockages from elevated ash content, and, most critically, C3S content variability in the clinker, which governs cement strength and market quality standards.
     </p>

     <div class="note-box green">